coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 49 #100DaysOfCode

+Gained a better understanding of how the JavaScript Engine works.
+I would love to get into more detail and understand which bytecode gets sent to the compiler.
+This article helped a lot! https://www.freecodecamp.org/news/javascript-under-the-hood-v8/

+Day 48 #100DaysOfCode

+Read a little bit about TypeScript and how the JavaScript engine works!
+I need to read some more to get a better understanding!

 Day 47 #100DaysOfCode

 Decided to go to TypeScript Tuesday by Virtual Cofee again, it was nice to see other people work on code!